Risk-averse Fair Multi-class Classification: Numerical Experiments

-We point out that, even though the experiments are conducted on only 3 classes from the MNIST dataset, we have run the same experiments on all possible combinations to make sure that the result does not occur by chance.
+We point out that, even though the experiments are conducted on only 3 classes from the MNIST dataset, we have run the same experiments on all possible selection of 3 classes to make sure that the result does not occur by chance.
 All results can be reproduced, and one can easily see that the results show a similar pattern as we have reported.